0x0h3mz4/Basics-in-one-project/README.md

 # Laravel Simple Blog

 This is a simple blog built using Laravel framework for learning purposes.
-It includes modules, database migrations, factories, controllers, and seeds.
+It includes blades, controllers, middlewares, authorization, modules, database migrations, Eloquent queries, factories and seeds.

 ## Requirements